microsoft/winget-cli/doc/specs/#674 - PowerShell cmdlets.md

 The PowerShell module name will be "WindowsPackageManager" The Adjective "WinGet" may change, but is used consistently in the cmdlets until such time as we agree on the proper term.

->Note: Naming things is hard.
-One of the conventions of PowerShell is to make nouns singular.
+>Note: Naming things is hard, and one of the conventions of PowerShell is to make nouns singular.
 ---

 ### Client command `winget install`